vmchiran/postman-oic-service-account/README.md

 Description
 - Display Name: OIC Trigger via Basic Auth
-- Description: This client is used to allow REST-based OIC endpoints to the triggered using IDCS Client Credentials.
 - Name: OIC_BASICAUTH.
-Some restrictions apply to the name: according to documentation, use the suffix \_BASICAUTH.
+NB!
+According to OIC documentation, you have to use the suffix \_BASICAUTH.
 Empiric observation: OIC invocation fails with a 401-Unauthorized exception if the suffix is different.
 - Allowed Grant Types: Client Credentials, JWT Assertion
 - Note the Client ID and Client Secret: ${ST_CLIENT_ID} and ${ST_CLIENT_SECRET}